Browse our categories:

 • Management and troubleshooting skills to operate various types of medical equipment, such as ventilators and hemodynamic monitors

-• Proficiency in IV insertion and management skills
+• Proficiency in IV insertion and IV management skills

-• Knowledge and skill set to perform chest tube insertions
+• Knowledge and skills to perform chest tube insertions

-• Experience and skill set for wound care management, including appropriate dressing changes, infection prevention, etc.
+• Experience and skills in wound care management, including appropriate dressing changes, infection prevention, etc.

-Apart from technical skills, sometimes referred to as “hard skills” in nursing, a CVICU nurse will need a range of “soft” skills or personality characteristics to fulfill this role.
+Apart from requiring technical skills, or “hard skills” in nursing, a CVICU nurse will need a range of “soft” skills or personality characteristics to fulfill this role.
 Let’s move on to that next.

-What Does It Take to Work as a CVICU Nurse?
+What Does It Take to be a CVICU Nurse?

-Working as a CVICU nurse requires running highly technical machinery, performing specialized medical tasks, and making informed decisions for patients.
-To work as a CVICU nurse, one should possess a range of personality traits such as a strong sense of empathy and compassion, resilience, and the ability to handle high-stress situations.
+Being a CVICU nurse requires running highly technical machinery, performing specialized medical tasks, and making informed decisions.
+To work in the CVICU, nurses should possess a range of personality traits such as a strong sense of empathy and compassion, resilience, and the ability to handle high-stress situations.

-Working with criticall-ill patients and their families is another aspect of being a CVICU nurse.
+Working with critically ill patients and their families is another aspect of being a CVICU nurse.
 Therefore, maintaining composure under pressure is another prerequisite for working in this specialty.
 Thus, the commitment of a CVICU nurse extends beyond the specialized work done in a cardiovascular intensive care unit.
-Because CVICU nurses must support patients and family members while rushing around to help keep a patient alive, nurses in this unit must strive to be both compassionate and meticulous in their line of work.
+Because CVICU nurses must support patients and family members while rushing around to help keep patients alive, nurses in this unit must strive to be both compassionate and meticulous in their line of work.
 These nurses must also be emotionally prepared to provide end-of-life care.

 Although any RN can technically become a CVICU nurse, many nurses in this unit share the following characteristics and personality traits: